 (As well as numerous individuals who give their time, fundraise or donate.)

-To mark the 10th anniversary of CatZero, we have decided to change our annual coast-to-coast CCC – making it a little longer and a ‘true’ east to west, starting in Hornsea and finishing in Southport.
+To mark our tenth, Danny planned a different route this year – making it a little longer and a ‘true’ east to west, starting in Hornsea and finishing in Southport.
 These two towns mark the very furthest east and west respectively!

-- Day One: Hornsea to Doncaster, 71 miles with a 880ft climb (270m).
-This is the longest distance with the least climb and the greatest proportion of tarmac.
+• Day One: Hornsea to Doncaster, 71 miles with an 880ft climb (270m).
+This was the longest distance with the least climb and the greatest proportion of tarmac.

-- Day Two: Doncaster to Didsbury: 65 miles and a 3400 ft climb (1040m).
-This is the most challenging but beautiful day crossing the Pennines via Woodhead pass.
-The route to Penistone is mostly on river/canal paths and old railway lines connected with shorter road or trail sections some with steep climbs.
+• Day Two: Doncaster to Didsbury: 65 miles and a 3400 ft climb (1040m).
+This was the most challenging but a beautiful day crossing the Pennines via Woodhead pass.
+The route to Penistone was mostly on river/canal paths and old railway lines connected with shorter road or trail sections some with steep climbs.

-- Day Three: Didsbury to Southport: 63 miles with a 1300 ft climb (400m).
-Leaving Didsbury, the route joins the Mersey for the first time.
-As well as old railway and canal sections the route follows the Mersey and Manchester ship canal at times.
-Then it’s back to Hull via the transport for a celebrity hog roast.
+• Day Three: Didsbury to Southport: 63 miles with a 1300 ft climb (400m).
+Leaving Didsbury, the route joined the Mersey for the first time.
+As well as old railway and canal sections the route followed the Mersey and Manchester ship canal at times.
+We then ended the ride at Southport – where we celebrated before heading back to Hull in the transport provided.